electrickite/geotv/README.md

 When creating a new template variable, select 'Geofence' as the input type.
 You can specify the default map center and zoom level.
 This is only used when editing resources in the manager.
-Latitude and longitude co-ordinates should be specified in decimal degress format.
+Latitude and longitude co-ordinates should be specified in decimal degrees format.
 Zoom level can be any number from 1 to 30.
 Many areas of the world do not have map data above zoom level 20.

 Next, select 'Geofence' as the output type.
 There are several fields that allow